-- TC East Anglia One OFTO Limited (the Licensee) is the holder of an offshore transmission licence (the Licence) granted under section 6(1)(b) of the Electricity Act 1989 (the Act). - 2.
+- 1. TC East Anglia One OFTO Limited (the Licensee) is the holder of an offshore transmission licence (the Licence) granted under section 6(1)(b) of the Electricity Act 1989 (the Act). - 2.
 Unless otherwise defined, capitalised terms in this Direction and its annex shall have the same meaning given to them in the Licence. - 3.
-In accordance with Paragraph 9 of Amended Standard Condition E12-J4 (the Condition): - (a) the Licensee considers that the event causing the Transmission Service Reduction on the Licensee's Transmission System that occurred from 28 February 2024 to 11 April 2024 was wholly or partially caused by an Exceptional Event (as defined in Amended Standard Condition E12-A1 of the Licence); - (b) the Licensee notified the Gas and Electricity Markets Authority (the Authority) of the reduction in system availability within the 14day period required by the licence; - (c) the Licensee has provided details of the reduction in system availability that the Licensee considers resulted from the Exceptional Event and further information requested by the Authority; and - (d) the Authority is satisfied, for the reasons specified in Annex 1 to this direction, that the event notified under sub-paragraph (b) above constitutes an Exceptional Event.
+In accordance with Paragraph 9 of Amended Standard Condition E12-J4 (the Condition): - (a) the Licensee considers that the event causing the Transmission Service Reduction on the Licensee's Transmission System that occurred from 11 April 2024 and 13 October 2024 was wholly or partially caused by an Exceptional Event (as defined in Amended Standard Condition E12-A1 of the Licence); - (b) the Licensee notified the Gas and Electricity Markets Authority (the Authority) of the reduction in system availability within the 14-day period required by the licence; - (c) the Licensee has provided details of the reduction in system availability that the Licensee considers resulted from the Exceptional Event and further information requested by the Authority; and

-- 4. In accordance with Paragraph 9 of the Condition, the Authority is satisfied, for the reasons specified in Annex to this direction, that the Licensee took steps to manage the impact of the Event on the availability of transmission services. - 5.
-The Authority gave the required notice in accordance with Paragraph 10 of the Condition to the Licensee on 13 January 2025 (the Notice). - 6.
-The Licensee did not submit any representations.
+- (d) the Authority is satisfied, for the reasons specified in Annex 1 to this direction, that the event notified under sub-paragraph (b) above constitutes an Exceptional Event. - 4.
+In accordance with Paragraph 9 of the Condition, the Authority is satisfied, for the reasons specified in Annex to this direction, that the Licensee took steps to manage the impact of the Event on the availability of transmission services. - 5.
+The Authority gave the required notice in accordance with Paragraph 10 of the Condition to the Licensee on 30 January 2025 (the Notice). - 6.
+The Licensee submitted representations suggesting some minor amendments, that have been reflected in this final determination